-For our American customers, we’d like to draw your attention to section 15, as there’s some important info there that relates just to you.
+For our French customers we’d like to draw your attention to section 13 and for our American customers, we’d like to draw your attention to section 14, as there’s some important info there that relates just to you.

 The Trainline Group, that’s us, is made up of –

-Whenever we say “us” we mean The Trainline Group and whenever we say “you” then we’re referring to a “user” or “customer” of our booking service.
+Whenever we say “us” we mean The Trainline Group and whenever we say “you” then we’re referring to a “user” or “customer” of our services.

 Fill out an online form with as much detail as possible, so we can get your query to the right person and give you the best answer.
-We'll aim to get back to you within seven days, so if you need a quick answer then we recommend calling instead.
+We'll aim to get back to you within one day.

 For UK journeys

 To make a booking, call us on 0871 244 1545.
-Calls cost 13p per minute plus your phone company's access charge.
+Calls cost £0.13 per minute plus your phone company's access charge.
 Calls from outside the UK may cost more.